zarnold/rognar/docs/step-3_dialogue_tree.md

 ## Step 3 : add skillcheck

 As in most of good RPG, Some replies are displayed only when some conditions are met.
 We must find a way to describe this condition in our dialog tree file and parse them with the writer Class.

+## Step 4 : add variable to the text to make them dynamic

+Example : use "Sir" if player is a boy, "miss" if she's a girl, "Mx" otherwise.

+## Step 5 : add different option of the text, depending on var

+Think of it as "tone", depending on the mood.
+Meaning is the same but lexical change.